puwei/DanielTakeshi.github.io/new-start-here/index.md

 Ph.D. student at UC Berkeley.
 The second can be broadly categorized as "deafness," which relates to my experience and knowledge of being deaf.*

-If you find this website useful, please do let me know about it (and also encourage me to fix up this page!).
+If you find this website useful, please do let me know about it, and also encourage me to fix up this page.